Mesoscale two-sample testing for networks: Methodological extensions

-for $g=1,2$, $k=1,\ldots,m$, and $1 \leq i,j \leq n$, with additional centering assumptions on $\Theta^{(g)}$ \citep[e.g.,][]{ma20universal}.
-Thus, restricted to the hypothesis set, two sample differences in these fixed effect parameters will correspond to a linear subspace,
+for $g=1,2$, $k=1,\ldots,m$, and $1 \leq i,j \leq n$, with additional centering assumptions on $\Theta^{(g)}$ \citepbody[e.g.,][]{ma20universal}.
+Thus, restricted to the hypothesis set, two-sample differences in these fixed effect parameters will correspond to a linear subspace,

 which has $(r + c - 1)$ linearly independent directions.
-Just as for density correction, the degree corrected projection test will restrict the left and right projections so that $\operatorname{col}(V \otimes U)$ is orthogonal to changes in the degree effects, analogous to allowing sample-specific row and column fixed effect terms under the null.
+Just as for density correction, a degree corrected projection test could restrict the left and right projections so that $\operatorname{col}(V \otimes U)$ is orthogonal to changes in the degree effects, analogous to allowing sample-specific row and column fixed effect terms under the null.